 The furnace is equipped with a multi-speed motor.
-Heating, cooling, and fan speed selection is made by moving the switch on the integrated control located in the furnace.
+Heating and cooling speed selection is made by moving the switch on the integrated control located in the furnace.

 Verifying Burner Operation

 The door over the burners may only be open for inspection purposes only.
 The door must be installed during unattended operation.